dhall-lang/dhall-lang/standard/imports.md

     (Δ, parent) × Γ ⊢ import₀ as Text ⇒ "s" ⊢ Γ

+Carefully note that `"s"` in the above judgment is a Dhall `Text` literal.
+This implies that if you an import an expression as `Text` and you also protect the import with a semantic integrity check then the you encode the string literal as a Dhall expression and then hash that.
+The semantic integrity check is not a hash of the raw underlying text.

 If an import ends with `using headers`, resolve the `headers` import and use the resolved expression as additional headers supplied to the HTTP request: